 New permit for access to the labour market in Slovenia

-Slovenia endeavoured to attract foreign specialists in various areas of public service, especially in health and social welfare.
-To ensure legal employment of foreign nationals who do not have a temporary residence permit, a new mechanism has been introduced to allow them to obtain a permit to access the labour market.
-This article will look at the key aspects of this process as well as the legal requirements to be met in order to obtain the new permit.
+Slovenia attempted to attract foreign specialists in the different spheres of public service, above all health and social welfare.
+With a view to providing legitimate employment of foreign nationals not having a temporary residence permit, a new mechanism has been adopted enabling them to get permission to access the labour market.
+This paper will look at the salient aspects of this regime and the formalities to be observed legally so that the new licence can be obtained.

 Key provisions of the new authorisation